thautwarm/plfp/view-point-from-research-side/tf-for-compilers.md

 Alas, we cannot use the information from `SYMScope` in `SYMType`!

-How could we address this problem?
+So.. how could we address this problem?

 Recall the order of phases,